wwwwwish/wwwwwish.github.io/index.md

 Here you can learn some stuff about me.
 For example, I am a curious and relaxed person I have some experience in computer science.
 My favorite language to code in is Python.

+Some of my hobbies include Biking, Gaming, and coding.